hariinfo/the-plain/_posts/2019-07-13-show-off-your-terminal.md

 from this
 ![Old Bash](/assets/bash/old_bash.png)

-This blog shall beautification of bash on Ubuntu 19
+This blog shall cover beautification of bash on Ubuntu 19

 ## Installation
 Step 1: Install Oh-My-ZSH